louispool/deskpi-super6c/roles/route53-ddns-install/README.md

 1. Configures the AWS environment for Route53 DNS updates.
 2. Creates a managed IAM policy for the Route53 DDNS updates and attaches it to the IAM user.
-3. Generates a script and cronjob to update Route53 DNS records.
+3. Generates a script to `/usr/local/bin/update_route53_ddns.sh` and
+4. Creates cronjob to update Route53 DNS records every 5 minutes.

 ## Configuration